The research and demonstration house is a 1 1/2 story, 800 square foot home plus workshop.

 The larger goals of the Eco Healthy Homes Project are introduced on this page.

-Technical criteria for the 800 sf home is guided by multiple technical advisors and an unprecedented principles of natural building, and the Passive House and Living Building Challenge standards.
-You can read more detail about these guiding standards on the design page.
+Technical criteria for the 1500 sf home (footprint 100 sf) is guided by multiple technical advisors and an unprecedented combination of principles including natural building concepts, the Passive House and Living Building Challenge standards, and considerations for household and community well being.
+You can read more about this under the design tab on the menu bar above.

 Since 2013, advisors and volunteers have helped Harmony Habitat shape our organization, including the planning of this project.
 Collaboration between Harmony Habitat and a private home owner (Harmony Habitat’s Co-Director, Tatha Cornish), is enabling construction of the research and demonstration house.
 She is providing the land and covering the cost of construction.